 Our focus on curriculum development is always carefully designed to ensure coverage and progression.
 It provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skillsThe children's own community, its heritage and traditions are frequently used as a starting point for engaging interest.
 A primary focus of our curriculum is to raise aspirations, engender a sense of personal pride in achievement, and providing a purpose and relevance for learning.

 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review.
 The innovative practice across the school provides a strong foundation and opportunities for children to work in teams and develop social skills both indoors and out.
 This curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality first wave teaching, supported by targeted, rapid and proven interventions where appropriate.
 In this way it can be seen to impact in a very positive way on pupil outcomes.
 Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 Children feel safe to try new things.
 High quality visits and visitors into school enhance the curriculum and provide opportunities for writing for a purpose.

 You can also visit the Learning section of our website or our class pages to see some curriculum examples.
-Parents can also keep up to date with current classroom activities via Earwig.
+Parents can also keep up to date with current classroom activities via Earwig and Class Dojo.
 If you would like any further information related to our curriculum then please contact school and a member of staff will be happy to help you.

 If you would like any further information regarding the curriculum at Distington Community School then please see any member of staff who will be happy to help you.